snowdon-dev/typescript-api/README.md

 Once you have the short url, any GET requests will redirect to then endpoint (p) from the inital `LinkEntry`.

-> Note the cookie header is only present for now, it will be removed.

 ```console
 $ curl -i "localhost:3000/Xe8u";
 HTTP/1.1 302 Found